Task

 The Task

-class provides a flexible framework for processing data items either
+class provides a flexible framework for processing data items and

-individually or in batches.
-It serves as the core computational unit in the
+serves as the core computational unit in the raygent

 This class implements the Template Method pattern, where the base class (Task